danmt/html-sections/README.md

 For now you can ignore the styles, it's just to make it look less ugly, what I want you to pay attention to is the HTML part.
 Look how I created two sections; one for the movie details and one for the ticket summary.
 Another important takeaway is how I used aria-label and aria-labelledby, both have the same results but in the movie details I wanted to read "Movie Details" instead of the movie title, in the case of the Ticket Summary it's different because we want to read the same title.

 By structuring your HTML document this way, using sections with the proper accessible names, you're not only giving context to the user but you're creating a hierachical view of the landmarks of your application.
-This makes it easier for Screen Readers to understand your page and as a consequence you get better usability by your disabled users.
+This makes it easier for Screen Readers to understand your page and as a consequence you get better usability for your disabled users.

 ### Articles are useful too

 I know that example may have set the bar a little high, for this example I'm doing something simpler.
-Let's say that this movie theater we are "working" for wants to show possible customers all the available movies.
+Let's say that this movie theater we are "working for" wants to show all the available movies to possible customers.
 This is where articles shine the most, because let's face it, no matter how many movies they are, all of them will have the same styles.

 Let's roll up our sleeves then, create a new html file with this content: